pikdum/steam-deck/README.md

 ### download with vortex button link handler

-> **Notice:** Heard some people mention that this requires Nexus Premium.
-> Could use some more people either confirming or denying this.

 * might work out of the box, unless you've installed vortex before
 * if it doesn't work, edit these lines in ~~`~/.local/share/applications/mimeapps.list`~~ `~/.config/mimeapps.list`
 ```